heremaps/here-data-sdk-typescript/docs/authenticate.md

    const token: string = await userAuth.getToken();
    ```

 You can now use the access token to create the `OlpClientSettings` object and work with layers.
-For instructions, see the <a href="https://github.com/heremaps/here-data-sdk-typescript/blob/master/docs/create-portal-client-settings.md" target="_blank">related</a> section.
+For instructions, see the [related](create-platform-client-settings.md) section.

 The token expires after an hour.
 To always have a valid access token when you get or publish data, use the `UserAuth` instance with the `getToken` method to create the `OlpClientSettings` object.